Increasing the distance of topological codes with time vortex defects: The toric code

 \section{The toric code}

 In this section, we briefly consider the application of our time vortex construction to the setting of the well known toric code \cite{Kitaev1997toriccode, kitaev2003toriccode} (referred to as the surface code in the planar setting \cite{dennis2002surfacecode, Fowler2012surfacecode}).
-Despite discussing the Floquet color code in detail above, we stress that the time vortex construction does not rely on the existence of non-commuting checks within measurement sequence, as exemplified here for the toric code.
+Despite discussing the Floquet color code in detail above, we stress that the time vortex construction does not rely on the existence of non-commuting checks within measurement sequence, as long as the stabilizers are measured by first entangling the data qubits with auxiliary qubits and then measuring the latter, as exemplified here for the toric code.

 The toric code is a CSS code defined on a square lattice with qubits on the vertices.
 The plaquettes of the lattice are colored red and blue in a checkerboard pattern where red plaquettes host $X$ type stabilizers and blue plaquettes host $Z$ type stabilizers of weight $4$ (see Fig.~\ref{fig: matching surface code}).
-The toric code is a static topological code as the stabilizers are mutually commuting.
-This means that the order in which they are measured has no consequence in terms of the code space, but the details of the syndrome measurement circuit (which uses auxiliary qubits and two-qubits Clifford gates) may have consequences in terms of error propagation, depending on the error model \cite{dennis2002surfacecode, fowler2009high_threshold, Fowler2012surfacecode,orourke2024comparepairrotatedvs}.
+The stabilizers are mutually commuting.
+This implies that the order in which they are measured has no consequence in terms of the code space, but the details of the syndrome measurement circuit (which uses auxiliary qubits and two-qubits Clifford gates) may have consequences in terms of error propagation, depending on the error model \cite{dennis2002surfacecode, fowler2009high_threshold, Fowler2012surfacecode,orourke2024comparepairrotatedvs}.

 Fig.~\ref{fig: matching surface code}(a) presents a particular choice of circuit used for syndrome extraction and Fig.~\ref{fig: matching surface code}(b) shows the corresponding matching graph of the $Z$ type detectors for phenomenological and circuit-level noise (the matching graph for the $X$ type detectors is identical).
 For the simple phenomenological noise model, the matching graph is a cubic lattice with edges between nearest neighbors.
 Inserting a time vortex around either direction of the torus with a positive or negative sign increases the code distance with respect to errors in the same direction [analogously to Fig.~\ref{fig: matching graph cartoon}(b)].